Unity-Technologies-StudentMeetup2018/Andrei-Paul/README.md

 Input Data:
 - Static 32x32 Grid as text file
-- '#' tile is blocked
+- '#' character means tile is blocked
-- '.' tile is free
+- '.' character means tile is free
-- Input data is valid
+- The supplied grid file file can be assumed to be valid

 Execution:
 - pathfind.exe <Relative Map Path> <startX> <startY> <endX> <endY>